pointnetwork/pointnetwork/README.md

 ### Developing the Point Network Web App Utility

 For details on [Developing the Point Network Web App Utility](../api/web/README.md) please refer to this separate [README]((../api/web/README.md)).

+Please let us know if you hit any obstacles of encounter errors or bugs by opening an issue or emailing info@pointnetwork.io.

+Visit our website at [https://pointnetwork.io/](https://pointnetwork.io/)